taskbase/tb-grid/README.md

 ## Why `tb-grid`?

-Bootstrap is well known for its grid system.
-However, introducing an extra library into your project for something that could be achieved with a couple lines of code seems like overkill.
-And even though you can use bootstrap in a modular fashion, it will confuse your devs that you only use the grid system of bootstrap.
-Furthermore it has some design flaws:
-- Annoying layers of nesting: Why do you need to wrap the stuff in a container?
-I think that stems from legacy when there was no css grid.
-- no scoping: a prefix would have been much appreciated instead of just using `.container`...
+Bootstrap's grid system is awesome.
+With very little code you can add responsiveness to your html in a declarative manner.
+The use of 12 columns make the grid system extremely versatile since you can divide it into nice fractions (12/2, 12/3, 12/4, 12/6 - they all produce integers!).

+However, there are also some thing bootstrap didn't get right.

+1. The classes aren't scoped or namespaced.
+And `.container` and `.row` aren't that exotic that there would be no collisions caused by unknowing devs
+2. It requires too much nesting: `.container` > `.row` > `.col`.
+It would be great if we could drop the `.container`.
+3. At 50kb minified (only the gridsystem!), it's not exactly small

+`tb-grid` addresses all those gripes with bootstrap.

 ## What is `tb-grid`?

-`tb-grid` is a reverse engineered bootstrap 12 column grid with **modern css**.
-This means it's utilizing features such as css variables and css grid.
-This means we can write the entire bootstrap column system in less than 100 lines of scss.
+`tb-grid` is a reverse engineered bootstrap 12 column grid built with **modern css**.
+This means it's utilizing features such as css grid and css variables.
+This means we can write the entire bootstrap column system in less than 100 lines of scss, which translate into roughly 300 lines of css - around 7kb!

 ## How can I install `tb-grid`?